Onther-Tech/economics/Tokamaklayer2.md

 <br/>
 <br/>

 Why is it so important?
+First, fee token utility guarantees the baseline demand for TON.
 No matter which applications or services people use on blockchains, making transactions is unavoidable.
 When you stake TON, it is a transaction.
 When you swap ETH for TON, it is a transaction as well.
-In other words, fee token utility guarantees the baseline demand for TON.

 Adding TON to the list of fee tokens also improves UX by offering more options for users.
 They do not necessarily have to hold many ETH just for transaction fees.
 <br/>